It Is They

 MATTHEW 7:21_shall enter into the kingdom of heaven…

-There are, and will continue to be, those who are excluded from the kingdom of heaven—both the kingdom of heaven on earth, and the eternal one.
+There are, and will continue to be, those excluded from the kingdom of heaven—both the kingdom of heaven on earth, and the eternal one.

 Those who publicly reject Christ are excluded.
-These are those who have sought the world for their fulfillment.
+These have sought the world for their fulfillment.
 Don’t misunderstand this—they had the same knock on their heart’s door.
 They are not excluded instantaneously.
 Jesus pursued them with the same passion He pursued you.
-Unfortunately, these are people who just flat refuse to feel the need or desire for a savior.
-These people do not pretend to be sheep—they wear their wolves clothing for all to see.
+Unfortunately, these are people who just refuse to feel the need or desire for a savior.
+These people do not pretend to be sheep.
+They wear their wolves clothing for all to see.

 In this principle, Jesus refers to the ones who do wear the sheep’s clothing.
 These are the flatterers.
 They use Christianity to work for them—not to glorify Jesus.
 Their charisma comes from a different power.